karalkal/vinyl-shop--react-FE/README.md

 ## Deployed on: [surge](http://obsolete-crime.surge.sh/)

 ## N.B.
 The BE provides far more endpoints than the ones utilized here.
-This app can be developed further, mainly but not only by providing admin interface for manipulation the DB
+This app can be developed further, mainly but not only by expanding the admin interface for manipulation of the DB

 ### If cloned from previous project - Update dependencies